openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_AttentionOCR_From_Tensorflow.md

 ## Convert the TensorFlow* AOCR Model to IR

 The original AOCR contains data preprocessing which consists of folowing steps:
-* Decoding input data to binary format where input data is image as string
+* Decoding input data to binary format where input data is image as string.
-* Resizing binary image to working resolution
+* Resizing binary image to working resolution.
 After that resized image is sent to CNN.
 The Model Optimizer does not support decoding images so you should exclude preprocessing from model converting.
 ```sh
 python3 path/to/model_optimizer/mo_tf.py \